Time To Go

 • Collections: May The Fourth

-“Time To Go” is a late intermediate to early advanced piece inspired by the bluesy mood of 7th and 9th chords.
-It was also inspired by the question, “What song would be played at the end of the night in the cantina located in a galaxy far, far away?”
+“Time To Go” is a late intermediate to early advanced piece inspired by the bluesy mood of the 7th and 9th chords.
+It also answers “What song would be played at the end of the night in the cantina located in a galaxy far, far away?”

 Time To Go Level: